 Following law school Jim served as a judicial clerk to the Honorable Judge Dorothea Wefing, Presiding Judge of the Appellate Division, retired.
 On completing his clerkship, Jim became an Associate of the Saddle Brook, New Jersey firm of Cohn Lifland Pearlman, Herrmann and Knopf.
 There he was fortunate to work closely with the late Albert L. Cohn, Esq. and focused on employment law litigation and appellate practice.
 Jim went on to join McGovern & Roseman, P.A., the firm founded by his late father, William J. McGovern, focusing on civil litigation while developing the firm’s appellate practice.

 In 2009, Jim established his own independent practice, now known as James P. McGovern, Attorney at Law, LLC.
-Jim has represented clients in criminal and DWI matters, collections, commercial and contract law, and landlord/tenant disputes, as well as handling family law, estate administration, and elder law matters.
-Jim is focused on estate planning, municipal court practice, civil litigation, bankruptcy and appellate practice.
-With over twelve years’ experience in litigation and appellate practice, Jim stands ready to address your concerns with competence, efficiency and skill.
+Jim has represented clients in criminal and DWI matters, commercial and contract law, and landlord/tenant disputes, as well as handling estate administration and elder law matters.
+Jim is focused on DWI, estate planning, municipal court practice, and civil litigation, With over twelve years’ experience in litigation and appellate practice, Jim stands ready to address your concerns with competence, efficiency and skill.

-Strongly committed to public service, Jim served on the District Ethics Committee for Sussex and Morris Counties, and continues to provide legal services free of charge to indigent persons facing bankruptcy.
-He also serves as an election monitor helping to uphold individuals’ right to vote.
+Strongly committed to public service, Jim has served on the District Ethics Committee for Sussex and Morris Counties and as an election monitor helping to uphold individuals’ right to vote.
 Jim coauthored “Application of the Continuing Violation Doctrine under Title VII and New Jersey’s Law Against Discrimination,” 26 Rutgers Law Record 6 (with Maurice McLaughlin).
 His published cases include QBE Insurance Co. v.
 P & F Container Services, Inc., 362 N.J.
 Super.
 445, 828 A.2d 935 (App.
 Div.
 2003), which concerns insurance coverage issues and the applicability of the MSC 90 endorsement to interstate/intrastate trucking carriers.

 An estate plan is the orderly disposition of one’s assets in accordance with an individual’s wishes and desires.
-A basic estate plan includes the preparation of a Last Will and Testament, but may also include a Power of Attorney, and a Living Will, as well as more sophisticated documents such as an Irrevocable Insurance Trust.
-It will also entail an analysis of an individual’s asset portfolio.
+A basic estate plan includes the preparation of a Last Will and Testament, but may also include a Power of Attorney, and a Living Will, as well as more sophisticated Trust documents.

-An Estate Plan is key to ensuring that our property and assets are disposed of in accordance with our wishes.
-Without an Estate Plan, our assets will pass not according to what the individual wants, but as the law of intestacy dictates.
+An Estate Plan is key to ensuring that your property and assets are disposed of in accordance with your wishes.
+Without an Estate Plan, assets may pass not according to your individual preferences, but as the law of intestacy dictates.

 Thinking about Estate Planning can be unsettling, so many of us put it off.
 But in these unsettled times it is all the more urgent for each of us to have an Estate Plan in place to ensure that our loved ones are provided for in accordance with our wishes.